-Mod. , Proposed Main Modification to Text/Policy No. Chapter/Section Policy/ Para.
-No. Page No. (deleted text has strikethrough, new text is underlined ) permitted.
-MM35 8.
+Mod.
+Revised Submiss (December 2011) ion Core Strate gy Proposed Main Modification to Text/Policy Reasons No. Chapter/Section Policy/ Para.
+No. Page No. (deleted text has strikethrough , new text is underlined ) Reasons permitted.
+M35 8.
 Core Policies 8.1.59 90 The categorisation of each village has been based on their population, services, facilities and capacity for development.
 Appendix J summarises the assessment of each village with regard to their population, services and facilities.
 When the Core Strategy is reviewed, the District Council will re-assess the categorisation of villages. based on their respective services, facilities, populations, and capacity to accommodate further growth.
-MM36 8.
+To clarify the basis for categorising the villages.
+M36 8.
 Core Policies SS6a - Larger Villages Area Strategy 91 Amend Part 2, 2nd bullet point as follows: allocating a range of deliverable housing sites primarily within the urban built-up area in locations across the village with good accessibility to services and facilities.
-Where development is required to be met on land outside the urban built-up area this will be only of a small scale and on sites which relate well to the urban built-up area, can be assimilated into the landscape and have good access; MM37 8.
-Core Policies SS6b - Smaller Villages Area Strategy 93 Amend Part 2, 1st bullet point as follows: Enabling new housing development which is essential to meets a local needs, including affordable housing (in accordance with policy H2); MM38 8.
+Where development is required to be met on land outside the urban built-up area this will be only of a small scale and on sites which relate well to the urban built-up area, can be assimilated into the landscape and have good access; To provide a clearer description.
+M37 8.
+Core Policies SS6b - Smaller Villages Area Strategy 93 Amend Part 2, 1 st bullet point as follows: Enabling new housing development which is essential to meets a local needs, including affordable housing (in accordance with policy H2); To accord with the NPPF which only suggests restricting new housing to meeting essential needs in the countryside.
+M38 8.
 Core Policies 8.1.63 93 Development on a large scale would be unsustainable in these villages, as it is will generate a disproportionate number of additional journeys outside the village and may undermine the spatial strategy.
 However, it is recognised that there is a need to meet local needs in these settlements.
 This will be strictly controlled, both in terms of its scale and type in order to ensure that the character and life of the settlement is not undermined.
 Housing in particular will be required to meet a local need in terms of their size, type and tenure.
 This may include both open market housing and affordable housing. be either affordable or meet an identified local need which cannot be met elsewhere in accordance with policy H2.
 This also includes live work units, since the occupant will be local.
-MM39 8.
-Core Policies SS6c - Other Rural Areas Area Strategy 94 Amend Part 1 as follows: Meet essential local needs by: Restricting new build housing development in the countryside to that which is essential to local needs, including affordable housing, in accordance with policies H2, H3 and R2; Allowing the conversion, extension or replacement of an existing rural building in accordance with policies R1 and R2; Allowing suitable development which would secure the future conservation of a heritage asset in accordance with policy DC2; Allowing rural exceptions housing in accordance with policies H2 and R2; er
+To clarify how local needs in smaller villages can be met and to accord with the NPPF which requires supporting local development by also providing for market housing.
+M39 8.
+Core Policies SS6c - Other Rural Areas Area Strategy 94 Amend Part 1 as follows: Meet essential local needs by: Restricting new build housing development in the countryside to that which is essential to local needs, including affordable housing, in accordance with policies H2, H3 and R2; Allowing the conversion, extension or replacement of an existing rural building in accordance with policies R1 and R2; To accord with the NPPF which restricts new housing in the countryside and to clarify the types of housing development which would be